SummerOfCode2020/week-05-password-validator/README.md

 ## Something new for git

+This is not required but something to consider to enhance your git knowledge.

 When you clone your personal copy, you will have the default `origin` remote

-Add another remote to point to the summ
+Add another remote to point to the SummerOfCode2020 version.

+Run this command:

 `git remote add upstream https://github.com/SummerOfCode2020/week-05-password-validator`

-Then run this command to see that you now have two remotes.
+Then run this command to see that you now have two remote:

+`git remote -v`

-You are always pusing to your origin.
-You now have the remote that you can pull from in case the `SummerOfCode2020` repo is updated.
+Note that you are *always* still pusing to your origin.
+With this extra remote, you can now pull from the `SummerOfCode2020` repo in case it is ever updated and you want to pull that update.
 Epic.
 Or as X would say "Word" 😎

 ## Notes